ahmetgsu/ev-assignment/README.md

 #### Technical

 - I prefer to use custom `Block` and `Text` components instead of native `View`, `Text` components.
-Creating a custom component let me prevent using inline styling and I think it is more readable.
+Creating a custom component lets me prevent using inline styling and I think it is more readable.
 - I have choosen `FlatList` instead of simple `ScrollView` component taking into account performance issues.
-FlatList is more permformant when we have unlimited number to display on the screen and it provides us scroll-to-fetch feature.
+FlatList is more permformant when we have unlimited number of items to display on the screen and it provides us scroll-to-fetch feature.

 ### Demo